Muddle Instead of Music: Authorship

-It was unknown who wrote "Muddle Instead of Music", as it was common for articles detailing an official Party stance to be published anonymously.
+It was unknown who wrote "Muddle Instead of Music", as it was common for opinion pieces and reviews to be published anonymously.
 Scholars have speculated about the piece's authorship.
-Likely candidates included Zhdanov, at the time Leningrad's Communist Party manager and later Stalin's unofficial culture minister; Boris Reznikov, another Pravda employee; Platon Kerzhentsev, a party official, playwright and journalist; and David Zaslavsky, one of Pravdas senior writers.
+Possible candidates included Zhdanov, at the time Leningrad's Communist Party regional secretary and later head of the Propaganda and Agitation Department of the Central Committee; Boris Reznikov, another Pravda employee; Platon Kerzhentsev, a party official, playwright and journalist; and David Zaslavsky, one of Pravdas staff journalists.
 Rumors spread that Stalin himself had written the article, although this is now thought to be unlikely.
 Based on archival research of personal papers, it is now accepted that David Zaslavsky was indeed the author.